vectordotdev/timber-elixir/README.md

              adapter: Pheonix.PubSub.PG2]
   ```

-5. Add the Ecto logger:
+5. Add the Ecto logger in `config/config.exs`:

   Skip if you are not using `Ecto`.